njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 ## 1 AMISIM

-Installing AMISIM requires the of cloning the github repository and installing some python modules (we handle the python modules as part of the requirements to run the AMI simulation wrapper.
+Installing AMISIM requires cloning the github repository and installing some python modules (we handle the python modules as part of the requirements) to run the AMI simulation wrapper.

 To clone AMISIM use the following command: